 F. Collection of Personal Information from Children

 HTA believes that it is extremely important to protect children's personal information.
 As such, HTA does not collect any personal information that can be identified with anyone under the age of 16.
-In fact, as discussed in our Terms and Conditions of Use, no one under the age of 16 is allowed to use any features of this website that result in our actively collecting personal information, such as the personalised "My Hawaii" website feature.
+In fact, as discussed in our Terms and Conditions of Use, no one under the age of 16 is allowed to use any features of this website that result in our actively collecting personal information.

 III.
 What Does HTA Do with the Information It Collects?

 The primary reason why we collect information from you is to provide you with the services that you request and to enhance your experience at our website.
+Services such as the free mailing of the meeting planner guide would be impossible without the personal information that you provide to us.
 In addition to our internal use of the information we collect, your personal information is used to help make sure that you receive all the information you requested.

-While we believe that the more information you have about Hawaii the more likely you are to choose us as your meeting destination.
-We also understand that you value your privacy.
+While we believe that the more information you have about Hawaii the more likely you are to choose us as your meeting destination, we also understand that you value your privacy.
 If you would prefer that HTA not e-mail you any periodic updates about Hawaii and/or not share any personally identifiable information about you with any third party, all you need to do is tell us.
-Just telephone us at (808) 973-2255 and let us know about your preference.
+Just email us at firstname.lastname@example.org and let us know about your preference.